 Correspondence of the Richmond Dispatch.
 Things in Petersburg.
-PERSPERS, April 11, 1861.
-After a day of the most intense excitement, arising from rumored dispatches said to have been received by a distinguished citizen of Richmond, a damper, in the form of a tele-gram direct from Charleston to a prominent citizen of this city, stating that there was no excitement, and no anticipation of a mimme-diate fight, effectually cooled down the heated passions of our citizens to a very low tempera-ture.
-Whatever may be the feeling towards to the fleet sent South by Lincola, elsewhere, there exists but one sentiment with regard to bottom of the ocean, and not a vestige of it remain to tell of its former ex-iterniate the suspense now existing ingh become intoierable.
-War, with all its entailments-blood, tears and gloom, would be not be other bablic mind, now almost worn out by the present state of uncertainty and out by the present state of uncertainty will not be apt to stay away to-night.
+PETERSETRO, April 11, 1861.
+After a day of the most intense excitement, and from rumored dispatches said to have been received by a distinguished citizen of the form of the correst of a sele-gram direct from Charleston to a promisent of this city, stating that there was no excitement, and no anticipation of an imme-diate fight, effectually cooled down the heated provide the coent, and not a very low tempera-tion of the coent, and not a versition of the remain to tell of its former ex-istence.
+There is an intense desire to provide the subgense now existing the become intolerable.
+War, with all its provide to the public mind, now almost word or the to the public mind, now almost word are bispatch was in great demand here to-

+Ad been received stating that seven way the definition of Charleston harbor, and one has been varied to the finite of the formation to Gov. Pickens of the fixed of reinforcement of "Fort Numter."
+Been received stating that seven as to be the fixed of reinforcement of "Fort Numter."
+Been received the to the ranks of the fixed of our United to the tranks of the fixed of our United States and now, since the war rumors that iters in the our representative in the Convention, since the war rumors that iters in the for financial convention of the fixed of the transformer of our most prominent.
+Been received stating that seven as latery to our representative in the Convention, and our particle of the transformer of the will not be apt to stay away to-night.
 The United States Marshalehip.-The Presi-dent has directed Judge Halyburton, of the District Court, to administer the oath of of-fice to Thos.
 H. Fisher, of Fairfax county, as the successor of Col. John F. Wiley, a worthy war of 1812, who has been performing the dra-ties of the office in quession for several years with great acceptability to the people.
 Line coln's appointee, Fisher, has not, however, as yet presented himself before the Judge to take the oath of office.
 Russian War.-Sanderson's great revolving diorama of the "mill" between the Northeri bear and the silies, now at Mechanics' Hall, continues to attrack crowds to that popniar.
 It must be seen to be appreciated.
 There will be an afternoon performance for-the attendance of the juvenile portion of the community, as well as tadies too delicate to bear exposure to the night day.
 Stenling Wearing Appared -The private